Adoption Information

 Adoption Package #3 - "Just the rabbit..."

 A starter pack isn't necessary if you already have the necessities that your new companion(s) will be needing!
 Bunnies who do not need a starter pack can be adopted for $75.00 for a solo bunny and $100.00 for a bonded pair.
-Please note that AARR has had the bunnies fully vetted and spayed/neutered.
+This pays only a portion of the rabbit(s) neuter/vaccination.

 Did you know?

-Every time you foster or adopt, you give more space for another bunny to be saved!
+• Every time you foster or adopt, you not only help a bunny, you also make more space for another bunny to be saved!